AvatarMomo/AvatarMomo.github.io/_posts/2022-02-26-how to create basic ansible project for managing your cloud vm.md

 ---
-title: How to create a simple ansible project for setting up your cloud vm instance
+title: Create a simple ansible project for setting up your cloud VM instance
 date: 2022-02-26 14:10:00 +0000
 categories: [Server, Ansible]
 tags: [Server, Ansible, Oracle Cloud server, playbook]     # TAG names should always be lowercase
 ---

 ## Requirements
-1. Create a server in your favourive cloud provider and make sure ssh is working.
+1. Create a server in your favorite cloud provider and make sure ssh is working.
 2. [Install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#)

 ## Setting up simple ansible project
 Today I tried to setup a VM in Oracle Private Cloud using their free tier offerings.
 This is an easy way to get a server up and running.
+More info is available [here](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).
-Check out what is provided under I am also documenting how to setup your basic ansible project to manage your VM.
+I am also documenting how to setup your basic ansible project to manage your VM.

 Here I am using Oracle Linux 9 to setup my vm.